aryamanpandya99/reinforcement_learning/README.md

 This repository is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments
-UCL/Deepmind course on Reinforcement Learning
+- UCL/Deepmind course on Reinforcement Learning
-Sutton and Barto's textbook on Reinforcement Learning OpenAI gym
+- Sutton and Barto: Introduction to Reinforcement Learning
+- OpenAI gym